-Turmeric is a very common herb and the most powerful, too.
-The golden colored spice has a pepper-like aroma and sharp taste.
-Turmeric’s use is not only limited to adding flavor to many dishes but Turmeric benefits your health too in numerous ways owing to its rich nutrient content.
+Turmeric is a very common herb and one of the most powerful, too.
+The golden-colored spice has a pepper-like aroma and sharp taste.
+Turmeric’s use is not limited to adding flavor to many dishes as turmeric benefits your health in numerous ways, too, owing to its rich nutrient content.

 - Dietary fiber

 - Vitamin C

 Turmeric spice contains the healing compound curcumin, and studies have suggested it can be more advantageous than many prescription drugs.

 Turmeric is considered an effective disinfectant and can be used as a natural antiseptic and antibacterial agent.
 If you get a cut or burn, sprinkling turmeric powder on the wound could help it to heal faster.
 It may be used in psoriasis treatment or to assist in repairing damaged skin.

 2. Immunity Booster